#TheBladress Girl Rollerblades Across America with No Money

 One Girl Can and a volunteer team of professional African women also empower girls to achieve their potential through mentoring programs and workshops.
 100% of donations made to One Girl Can go directly to their projects, eradicating poverty and gender inequality one girl at a time.

 Yanise aims to raise $60,000 to fight against gender inequality.
 All proceeds raised will go to benefit One Girl Can.
 Every $500 raised through #TheBladress Scholarship will fund a girl through secondary school for one year.
-Yanise's ultimate target of $60,000 will fund high school scholarships for 120 girls!
+Yanise's ultimate target of $60,000 will fund high school scholarships for 120 girls.

 Latest LGBTQ+ News Publications

-The above information is from our reference library of resources relating to LGBTQ+ News that includes:
+The above information is from our LGBTQ+ News Publications that includes:

 3Glossary of Sexuality Terms